canada-ca/digital-playbook-guide-numerique/en/3-collaborate-widely.md

 **[TODO: Add/revise introductory text]**

-Put in place a sustainable multidisciplinary team that can design, build and continuously improve the digital service, led by a skilled product manager who is empowered to make decisions.
+It’s important to have a strong multidisciplinary team in place, led by one person who is accountable and has the authority to make decisions based on the outcomes of research, testing and prototypes.

-The team's skills and focus need to evolve as the service is designed and developed.
+The team’s skills and focus need to evolve as the service is designed and developed.
 The team also needs to adapt its structure based on the needs of the service and the phase of work.

 To be successful, build a team with: